Mixing songs to help artists achieve their vision and emotion through sound.

-Billy is a student at SAE Atlanta looking for side hustle work.
-He is Diverse in mixing multiple genres, however he is most proficient when it comes to rock and metal but most of the work he does for school is hip hop/electronic music and variations of it.
+Billy is a graduate from SAE Atlanta looking for work.
+He is diverse in mixing, however he is most proficient when it comes to rock and metal but can branch out to different genres.

 Interview with Billy Hunt

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?

 A: The first thing I do after going over things with the artist is organize all of the tracks and figure the best way to route the session.
 If I'm doing drums, I make a kit (with SSD5) tailored specifically to the artist so they have their own "sound" per se.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: My first and only paid project was done this year and I was so ecstatic to mix these two songs, and I couldn't help but puff my chest out in pride a little bit when talking to the bassist, who seems to have loved the work done.

 Q: What are you working on at the moment?

 A: I just worked on two songs off of an album.